neperfepx/neper/doc/tutorials/install_ubuntu22.rst

   -- Found OpenMP_CXX: -fopenmp (found version "4.5")
   -- Found OpenMP: TRUE (found version "4.5")
   -- Could NOT find system Scotch - using built-in
-  -- Could NOT find system NLopt - using built-in
+  -- Ignored system NLopt - using built-in
   -- Neper is set to be installed in: /usr/local/bin and /usr/share -- Configuring done
   -- Generating done